 When is the Macy's Thanksgiving Day Parade?

-This year, the parade is held on Thursday, November 23 at 9am.
+This year, the parade is held on Thursday, November 22 from 9am–noon.

 Restaurants near Macy's Thanksgiving Day Parade

 5 Napkin Burger